Youngtechie/Rebus-Puzzles_webpage/README.md

 ![open the project on your browser](./screenshots/23.png)

-This will automatically open your browser and render the result on your screen in the browser tab.
+This will automatically open your browser and render the result on your screen in the browser's tab.

 ![project opened](./screenshots/24.jpg)